Doing is a quantum leap from imagining.

 Solution Increment and Solution Demo

 During the PI timebox, the ARTs build multiple increments of value, which accumulate into solution Capabilities.
 The new capabilities must be designed, developed, tested, and validated holistically, along with the existing capabilities of the system.
-The Solution Demo is the apex of the PI learning cycle.
-This is a high-profile event where value stream stakeholders, Customers (or their internal proxies), and senior management view the progress that the solution has made during the past program increment.
+The solution demo is the apex of the PI learning cycle.
+This high-profile event allows large solution stakeholders, Customers (or their internal proxies), and senior management to view the progress that the solution has made during the past PI.

-At this event, the Solution Train demonstrates its accomplishments in the past PI.
+At this event, the solution train demonstrates its accomplishments for the entire PI.
 Senior managers and stakeholders review the progress in the broader solution context.
-It may also inform decisions about continuation, adjustment, or even cancellation of initiatives, as well as changes to Lean Budgets for the various value streams.
+It may also inform decisions about whether to pivot or persevere with capabilities, as well as changes to Lean Budgets for the various Value Streams.

 Solution Train Inspect and Adapt

-In larger value streams, an additional I&A workshop may be required, following the same format as the Program level.
-Attendees at that large solution I&A cannot include all stakeholders from the ARTs, so representatives are selected that are best suited to address that context.
-This includes the primary stakeholders of the large solution level, as well as representatives from the various ARTs and Suppliers.
+At the end of the PI, an additional I&A workshop may be required for the large solution level.
+It follows the same format as the program level I&A. Attendees at the solution train I&A cannot include all stakeholders from the ARTs, so the best suited representatives are selected to address that context.
+This includes the primary stakeholders of the solution train, as well as representatives from the various ARTs and suppliers.